 Tv = Total number of visitors viewing one page only

-Te = Total entries to page
+Te = Total number of visitors to a site

-Why is the Bounce Rate important?
+Why is Bounce Rate important?

-The bounce rate can dictate the success of a website by reflecting performance and effectiveness.
+Bounce rate can dictate the success of a website by reflecting performance and effectiveness.
 It shows how interested visitors are in the website and it’s a number to be considered when establishing business strategies and objectives.

 It’s important to know that bounce rates are not relevant for one-page websites and landing pages, as there are no other pages for the visitors to go to.
-News portals, dictionaries, and other one-click sites are also an exception from the rule.
+News portals, dictionaries, and other one-click sites are also an exception to the rule.